Our customers have been hired by:

 Here’s a recap of how to write the best industrial engineer resume possible:

-- Use a good resume template that is easy to read.
+- Use a good industrial engineer resume template that is easy to read.

-- Spend the longest on your work experience section as it’s the most important.
+- Polish your work experience section as it’s the most important part of your industrial resume.

 - Tailor which soft, hard, and technical skills to include according to each job description.